declanwatts97/code-institute-project-1/README.md

 ### Testing Summary

-The above section detailing tests has confirmed that the website is fully operational and and user friendly, while also being responsive across devices/
+The above section detailing tests has confirmed that the website is fully operational and and user friendly, while also being responsive across devices.

 ### Browser Compatibility